Asterisk Integration Setup Guide

-The purpose of this article is to provide current supported versions of Asterisk, as well as Quick setup instructions, Tenfold Integration details, access requirements, as well as authentication instruction.
+Overview: This article covers the supported versions of Asterisk, as well as Quick setup instructions, Tenfold Integration details, access requirements, and authentication instructions.

 Quick Instructions (scroll down for detailed instructions)